inaimathi/langnostic/README.md

 ## ToDo

 - `BGG Data Sifting`, `cl-notebook Thoughts` and `cl-notebook introductory thoughts` all have issues with the translation-from-markdown approach.
 Figure out what to do about this (also, `cl-notebook` obviously needs an export-to-markdown feature)
+- Go through the archives and deal with any images you've got lying around